royKoyal02-glitch/Delta-ML/README.md

+# Delta-ML
-smiles.txt or .gjf files and script file of the HPC Cluster must be present in the same folder from where the code is to be run.
+smiles.txt or .gjf files and job script file of the HPC Cluster must be present in the same folder from where the code is to be run.